Click here to view the current members of the Code of Conduct Advisory Council.

 No member of the Advisory Council will speak, correspond, or interact individually with an alleged victim or a cleric under investigation, except within the scope of the member's work with the Advisory Council.
 Members shall recuse themselves in the following circumstances: relationship with any interested party by consanguinity or affinity up to the fourth degree, i.e., anyone up to being first cousins by blood or marriage; relationship with any interested party by reason of trusteeship, guardianship, close acquaintance, great animosity, business relationship of any kind, and the potential to make a profit or avoid a loss; any other circumstance that involves the appearance of a substantial conflict of interest.

 For other misconduct, the Diocese may retain a private investigator to investigate or may refer the alleged misconduct directly to the Advisory Council.
 If the alleged misconduct is more appropriately investigated by another diocese or religious order, the Diocese will coordinate with that diocese or religious order to request that the alleged misconduct is investigated.
 At the next meeting of the Advisory Council, diocesan General Counsel will update the Advisory Council regarding any notices of misconduct received and pending investigations.
-Upon completion of the investigation, the Diocese will refer the alleged misconduct, including the investigative report and supporting exhibits, to the Advisory Council for consideration.
+Upon completion of the investigation, the Diocese will refer the alleged misconduct, including the investigative report, supporting exhibits, and the investigator document inventory/checklist to the Advisory Council for consideration.
+When the Advisory Council is considering allegations of misconduct against a cleric, the Diocese will also notify the Advisory Council of any other investigations or alleged misconduct being considered by any other diocesan bodies against the same cleric.

 During the investigation, the accused enjoys the presumption of innocence, and all appropriate steps shall be taken to protect his reputation.